jakeleyhr/GetVISTA/README.md

 ```
 engene -s human mouse chicken -g gdf5 -autoname -sa 50000 -ea 20000
 ```
-In this case, the script behaves just as previously described, just iterating through the different species names (separated by spaces).
+In this case, the module behaves just as previously described, just iterating through the different species names (separated by spaces).
 As a result, in this example the 6 output files for all 3 species will be saved in the working directory, and the output in the terminal looks like this:
 ```
 Assembly name: GRCh38
 human gdf5 coordinates: 20:35433347-35454746